alexandre-touret/api-first-workshop/docs/workshop.md

 $ ./mvnw clean verify
  ```

-Now you can run the Quarkus app and the modification should be transparent in a customer point of view.
+Now you can run the Quarkus app.
+The modification should be transparent in a customer point of view.

-To check it, you can run the SmallRye SwaggerUI and try the API.
+To check it, you can go to the SmallRye SwaggerUI and try the API.

 ## Update the API